NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Stored/Persistent XSS**: malicious script is stored in the server to be executed even when the attacker is not waging the attack.
 For instance, say a social media web application allows users to use HTML code to create posts.
 In the absence of secure input validation, an attacker can include a script in the post that is executed in all the browsers where it is viewed.

 #### Hardware
 * **Firmware** is embedded software code that facilitates operation of hardware devices, allowing them to smoothly communicate with other devices and software.
 Firmware attacks can occur through any path that provides access to the firmware such as using executable updates or via the network.
-Firware validation is the key to mitigating firmware attacks including various methods such as secure boot, measured boot and trusted boot.
+Firmware validation is the key to mitigating firmware attacks including various methods such as secure boot, measured boot and trusted boot.
 Secure boot verifies the components of the boot process to ensure all of them are trusted by the original equipment manufacturer.
 Measured boot on the other hand, records the measurement of each component and stores it into the trusted platform module (TPM) for remote validation.
 Windows uses the trusted boot process that ensures integrity of the components involved in the boot process.
 * **End-of-life** of a product occurs when the equipment or device is no longer sold but vendors still provide temporary support for the units in use until they are replaced by up-to-date products.
 After a certain period of time, the products reach end-of-support when the vendor stops providing support.
 * **Legacy hardware, software or devices** are those that are no longer supported and should ideally be replaced within organizations.